OHMS LAW HELP PAGES;

 BASIC ELECTRONIC CIRCUITS EXPLAINED

 In this section we will discuss what a circuit is.
-I won't belabor the principles of the atom -- let a physics text handle that (boring) task.
-Instead let's talk about the facts you will need to know to get started in electronics.
+I won't belabor the principles of

 Circuit